October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

 ‘I felt I would win after the fifth game of the second set,” Graf said. ”But I actually had a very good feeling after the first game of the match.
 I was liking the way I am playing.”

-The world No 1 also won the second set 6-3 to complete the vicotyr.
-She had just achieved a very unique feat in tennis history, which would have not even been possible in the past, as tennis had been excluded from the Olympics for 64 years.
+The world No 1 also won the second set 6-3 to complete the victory.
+She had just achieved a very unique feat in tennis history, which would have not even been possible in the past, as tennis had been excluded from the Olympics for 64 years, and has not been replicated since.

 ”I’m very excited,” she said. ”It’s something not many people after me will achieve.
 It’s amazing.”

-Steffi Graf would hold the top spot on the WTA rankings until she was later supplanted by Monica Seles in 1991.
-After Seles’ stabbing in 1993, Graf would recover the top spot and hold on to it for most of the time until 1997, setting a new record of 377 weeks spent as world No 1.
+Steffi Graf would continue to hold the top spot on the WTA rankings until she was later supplanted by Monica Seles in 1991.
+After Seles’ stabbing in 1993, Graf would regain the top spot and hold on to it for most of the time until 1997, setting a new record of 377 weeks spent as world No 1.

 Sabatini would climb as high as world No 3 in 1989.
 That year, she would lose to Graf in the semi-finals at both the Australian Open and US Open.
-In 1990, at Flushing Meadows, she would eventually beat the German to claim her first and only Grand Slam title (6-2, 7-6).
+In 1990, at Flushing Meadows, she would eventually beat the German (6-2, 7-6) to claim the first and only Grand Slam title of her career.

-In 1991, she would play a last major final (losing once again to Graf, 6-4, 3-6, 8-6), and would remain a top 10 player until 1995, reaching the semi-finals in Grand Slam tournaments on seven more occasions.
-In 1996, struggling with motivation, Sabatini would enter only 10 tournaments and would eventually retire at the end of the season.
+In 1991, she would play a last Grand Slam final (losing once again to Graf, 6-4, 3-6, 8-6), and would remain a top 10 player until 1995, reaching the semi-finals in Grand Slam tournaments on seven more occasions.
+In 1996, struggling with motivation, Sabatini would play only 10 tournaments and would eventually retire at the end of the season.

 People in this post